Diffuse interface approach to oxygen transport and metabolism under blood flow dynamics in microcirculations: Results

 Now we investigate oxygen transport in multi-RBCs flow in a straight capillary, as shown in Fig.~\ref{fig:results_c_s}(a), where the capillary length $L$ is set to $L = 51.2$ $\mu$m and the volume fraction of RBCs, the so-called hematocrit $Hct$, is approximately $20$\%.
 The vessel diameter $d$ is set to be $d = 9.66$ $\mu$m, which is determined based on the $Hct$ and the number of RBCs $N_{RBC}$ ($\in \mathbb{Z}$), that is,

 where $V_{RBC}$ is the volume of an RBC ($\approx$ 96 $\mu$m$^3$ \cite{Evans1972}).
 The pressure gradient is set to $-dp/dx$ = 0.2 Pa/$\mu$m, and periodic boundary conditions are imposed on the flow direction.
-Therefore, in this problem, RBCs carry HbO$_2$ periodically come into.
+Therefore, in this problem, RBCs carrying HbO$_2$ periodically enter the capillary.
 The tissue region is set to be $25.6^2$ $\mu$m$^2$.
 The initial oxygen saturation is set to $s_0= 0.7$ in the internal RBC ($\Omega_1$).
 The initial oxygen concentration is zero ($c_0 = 0$) for the entire spaces ($\Omega_1 \cup \Omega_2 \cup \Omega_3$).

 Figures~\ref{fig:results_c_s}(b) and \ref{fig:results_c_s}(c) show the distribution of oxygen concentration $c$ and saturation $s$ at $t=0.05$ s and $0.4$ s on the lateral cross-sectional area, respectively.
 The fully oxygenated Hb immediately diffuses through the RBC membrane, plasma and ultimately into tissues.
 Figure~\ref{fig:results_c_s}(d) shows the time history of $c_3$ averaged in the tissue phase $\Omega_3$.
 Corresponding to the decrease of $c_1$ (or $s_1$), $c_3$ steeply increases and reaches the maximum ($t \approx 0.2$ s), that is, diffusion and consumption have been balanced, then it decreases because the provided oxygen from RBCs has run out and consumption becomes the dominant event in tissue.